syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 //"App" is the class of Portable project.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 Stream inputStream = assembly.GetManifestResourceStream("SampleBrowser.Presentation.Samples.Template.Sample.pptx");
-//Loads or open an PowerPoint Presentation IPresentation pptxDoc = Presentation.Open(inputStream);
+//Loads or opens a PowerPoint Presentation IPresentation pptxDoc = Presentation.Open(inputStream);
 //Finds all the occurrences of a particular text in the PowerPoint presentation ITextSelection[] textSelections = pptxDoc.FindAll("product", false, false);
 foreach (ITextSelection textSelection in textSelections) {
-	//Gets the found text as single text part
+	//Gets the found text as a single text part
 	ITextPart textPart = textSelection.GetAsOneTextPart();
-	//Replace the text
+	//Replaces the text
 	textPart.Text = "Service";
 }
-//Create new memory stream to save Presentation.
+//Creates a new memory stream to save a Presentation.
 MemoryStream stream = new MemoryStream();
-//Save Presentation in stream format. pptxDoc.Save(stream);
+//Saves Presentation in stream format. pptxDoc.Save(stream);
-//Close the presentation
+//Closes the presentation
 pptxDoc.Close();
 stream.Position = 0;
 //The operation in Save under Xamarin varies between Windows Phone, Android and iOS platforms.
 Please refer presentation/xamarin section for respective code samples.